-The District made its final payment on Certificates of Participation (COPs) 2016 Refunding in fiscal year 2021-2022 using Local Capital Improvement Funds (1.50 mill monies).
 In January 2021, the District began collecting a voter-approved half-cent sales tax to be used for certain projects at each school.
 In order to accelerate construction of the larger projects, the District sold COPs 2022A in February 2022.
-The payment in fiscal year 2023-2024 will be made by transferring Capital Outlay Half-Cent Sales Tax funding to the Debt Service Fund.
-No Local Capital Outlay is projected to be used for the payment this year; however, State law allows school districts to use up to 75% for this purpose if necessary.
+The payment in fiscal year 2024-2025 will be made by transferring Capital Outlay Half-Cent Sales Tax funding to the Debt Service Fund.
+No Local Capital Outlay is projected to be used for the payment of the COPs 2022A this year; however, State law allows school districts to use up to 75% for this purpose if necessary.